12. A Ratville Ramble.

 They march single file, dog in the lead, cat bringing up the rear.
 Halfway down the long side of the building they discover the first rat stone-still in tall grass.
 They pass another one.
 And, another.

-A series of steps brings them to the water’s edge.
-A cobbled expanse, sprouting weeds in abundance, abuts huge double doors through which product is loaded onto barges for the journey to market.
+Shallow steps bring them to the water’s edge.
+A cobbled expanse, sprouting weeds in abundance, abuts huge double doors through which product is loaded onto barges for the journey to markets.

 “Behold the miracle of miracles.”